-A primary area of study that involves a higher level of specilization than a major.
 An honours degree is usually required for admission to graduate programs (e.g., master's and doctoral degrees) because of the depth of study, the minimum GPA, and the fourth-year research project or seminar (honours essay).
-This 120 credit hour degree option provides a broad education and allows students to develop extensive knowledge in the honours subject.
+This 120 credit hour degree option provides a general education and allows students to develop extensive knowledge in the honours subject.
 You must apply through the department and meet the academic eligibility requirements set by the faculty and the department.